shariq1989/cookbook/content/recipe/aloo_beef_qeema.md

 I hope you enjoy this recipe for a quick and easy aloo qeema.
 If you try it, be sure to let us know what you think!

-Other popular Indian dishes recipes from The Jamil Ghar:
+Other popular Indian recipes from The Jamil Ghar:
 * [Bhuna Gosht](https://www.jamilghar.com/recipe/bhuna_gosht/)
 * [Chana Masala](https://www.jamilghar.com/recipe/chana_masala/)
 * [Karahi Gosht](https://www.jamilghar.com/recipe/gosht_karahi/)